Can You Overdose On Acid (LSD)?

 Is LSD a Natural or Man-Made Drug?

 LSD is a synthetic drug, meaning it is man-made.
 LSD stands for D-lysergic acid diethylamide, a chemical synthesized from ergot, a fungus that grows on some grains like rye.
 This fungus can cause hallucinations and delusions when too much of it is ingested.
-Albert Hofmann, a Swiss chemist, synthesized LSD from ergot in 1938 while attempting to find some therapeutic value in the chemicals.
-He discovered the hallucinogenic and psychedelic properties of the drug in 1943 when he accidentally took some himself.

 While its pure form is a clear liquid, LSD is commonly taken by eating or licking blotter paper that has a small amount of the liquid saturated into it.
 It can also be consumed as tablets or capsules.
 It is rarely consumed in its pure liquid form.

-What Negative Effects Does LSD Use Have on Body Systems?
+Negative Effects of LSD on the Body

 LSD can cause some serious changes to the body.
 Short-term side effects from taking LSD include: